 This interrupts the loop of disconnection and brings you back into the moment.

-Build Gentle Routine
+Build a Gentle Routine

 Immediate Actions Checklist